 The chain rule allows us to find the derivative of nested functions.
 This is great for trigonometric functions and entire functions that are raised to an exponent.

 Ready for some practice questions!?
 Check out the ones below to test your knowledge of derivatives!

 Find the derivatives for each function below.

 Still got questions?
 No problem!
 Don’t hesitate to comment with any questions or check out the video above.
+Also, if you find you need some motivation, check out my 6 tips and tricks for studying math here!
 Happy calculating! 🙂

 *Also, if you want to check out Rate of Change basics click this link here!